Richard Garriott: Early days

 Later that year, Garriott entered the University of Texas at Austin (UT).
 He joined the school's fencing team, and later, the Society for Creative Anachronism.
 He lived at home with his parents while attending university, and from there created Ultima I with his friend Ken Arnold.
 Its cover, and those of several subsequently Garriott games, were painted by Denis Loubet, whose art Garriott discovered during a visit to Steve Jackson Games.

+Origin Systems

-Garriott continued to develop the Ultima series of computer games in the early 1980s, eventually leaving UT to work on them full time.
+Garriott continued to develop the Ultima series of video games in the early 1980s, eventually leaving UT to work on them full time.
 Originally programmed for the Apple II, the Ultima series later became available on several platforms.
 Ultima II was published by Sierra On-Line, as they were the only company that would agree to publish it in a box together with a printed cloth map.
 By the time he developed Ultima III, Garriott, together with his brother Robert, their father Owen and Chuck Bueche established their own video game publisher, Origin Systems, to handle publishing and distribution, in part due to controversy with Sierra over royalties for the PC port of Ultima II.

+The use of the term avatar for the on-screen representation of the user was coined in 1985 by Richard Garriott for the computer game Ultima IV: Quest of the Avatar.
+In this game, Garriott desired the player's character to be their Earth self manifested into the virtual world.
+Due to the ethical content of his story, Garriott wanted the real player to be responsible for their character; he thought only someone playing "themselves" could be properly judged based on their in-game actions.
+Because of its ethically nuanced narrative approach, he took the Hindu word associated with a deity's manifestation on earth in physical form, and applied it to a player in the game world.